confidential-computing/twi-wimse/draft-twi-reference-architecture.md

 ## Enhanced Bootstrapping with Attestation

 Strengthening the initial bootstrapping process.
 A TEE can provide hardware-based attestation that a workload is running in a secure, isolated environment.
-This attestation could be used as an additional factor during credential provisioning, ensuring that only workloads running in a TEE receive valid credentials.
+This attestation could be used as an additional factor during credential provisioning, ensuring that only workloads running in a TEE and matching the credential issuer's attestation policies receive valid credentials.

 [^projects]